ahmetayrnc/Goal.io/README.md

 - The game is finished for testing.

 ## Links
-Play Store Link:
+Play Store Link: Due to technical difficulties with my computer, the game is not currently on any stores.

-Trailer for the game:
+Trailer for the game: https://youtu.be/R4iBxNFW_nY

 ## Gallery
 <p align="middle">